 A male French Bulldog will weigh between 17 and 22 pounds at six months old and have an average weight of 18.5 pounds.
 A six-month-old female French Bulldog will weigh between 13 and 20 pounds with an average weight of 17 pounds.
 Both male and female French Bulldogs will stand around seven to nine inches on average.

-Pro Tip: Check out this ultimate pet parent guide with 39 dog care tips on health, puppy-proofing practices, training, winter and summer safety, and more!
+Pro Tip: Check out our new puppy checklist with 39 dog care tips on health, puppy-proofing practices, training, winter and summer safety, and more!

 How much bigger will my French Bulldog get?